ksilin/jpa/jpa2-notes/10-advanced.ORM.md

 If the PK contains FKs to other entities, the identifier is called **derived**.
 The entitiy containing the FK is called **dependent**.
 The **parent** entity is target of a `*-1` or `1-1` relation.
 The relationship may be the only PK, or it may consist of several attributes.

 A dependent entitiy cannot be persisted without a parent entity.
-It as undefined to modify the PK  of an existing entity.
+It is undefined to modify the PK  of an existing entity.
 Once the entity is persisted, the relation should not be reset.

 //TODO - I wonder what happens then